MurtazaMajid/Pak-wheels-car-price-prediction-full-mlops-pipeline-/README.md

 | `transmission` | string | Automatic or Manual |
 | `price_pkr` | float | Listed price in Pakistani Rupees |

-### Why Pakwheels?

-Pakwheels is the dominant used car marketplace in Pakistan with hundreds of thousands of active listings.
-Prices on Pakwheels reflect real market values — buyers and sellers negotiate based on these listed prices.
-The dataset captures genuine supply-demand pricing rather than dealership catalogue prices, making it a realistic and challenging regression target.

-The dataset also captures an interesting economic phenomenon: the USD/PKR exchange rate is one of the most predictive features for car prices in Pakistan.
-The Pakistani Rupee depreciated sharply between 2022 and 2025, driving imported car prices up significantly.
-This macroeconomic factor is explicitly encoded as a feature.

 ---

 ## Data Cleaning and Leakage Validation